 Ponch and John rode the hell out of those bikes in “C.H.I.P.s” and rarely got into an accident.
 But no, they are not all trained on motorcycles.
 In fact, some cops are definitely not good on two wheels.

 If that’s your thing, then go for it.
-There are several compilation videos online showcasing motorcycle accidents.
+There are several other compilation videos online showcasing motorcycle accidents.
 Here are some of the best: